wasqua07/finance-tracker/Finance Tracker/README.md

 # 💰 Finance Tracker

-A modern Finance Tracker web application built using HTML, CSS and JavaScript.
+A modern and responsive Finance Tracker web application built using HTML, CSS, and JavaScript.
+It helps users manage income and expenses, track their balance, and visualize spending through an interactive chart.

 ## 🚀 Features